Human Resources Development

 National Karakuri Kaizen Kufu Exhibition

-Toyota Boshoku group exhibited nine examples (7 in Japan; 2 from outside Japan) of Karakuri improvement at the 29th National Karakuri Kaizen Kufu Exhibition in fiscal 2025.
+Toyota Boshoku group exhibited nine entries (7 in Japan; 2 from outside Japan) of Karakuri improvement at the 30th National Karakuri Kaizen Kufu Exhibition in fiscal 2026.
 One of our exhibits was awarded a prize.

 National Karakuri Kaizen Kufu Exhibition: Award History